tomcritchlow/tomcritchlow.github.io/_posts/2018-07-24-media-design.md

 draft: true
 ---

-A few months back I gave a presentation to [Quartz](https://qz.com) about my work and I made this slide:
+A few months back I gave a presentation to [Quartz](https://qz.com) about my work and I made this slide.

+It outlines a tension I’ve been playing with for some time - that brands are increasingly acting like media companies and that media companies are increasingly acting like brands:

 ![](/images/mediabrand.png)

-It outlines a tension I’ve been playing with for some time - that brands are increasingly acting like media companies and that media companies are increasingly acting like brands.

 ## The Media/Brand Tension